Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: Introduction

 \section{Introduction}

-The recently discovered Type Ia supernova (SN) named ``H0pe'' \citep{2023TNSAN..96....1F,2024ApJ...961..171F}, triply imaged by the galaxy cluster PLCK\,G165.7$+$67.0 (hereafter \p) is exceptional in many aspects.
-This system is a rare opportunity to measure the Hubble constant ($H_0$) jointly using the standard candle nature of Type Ia SNe and the time delays between the multiple images \citep{2025ApJ...979...13P}.
-In addition, the host galaxy of SN H0pe appears as a highly magnified giant arc, providing unique insights into the properties of Type Ia SN hosts at redshift $\gtrsim 2$.
+The recently discovered Type Ia supernova (SN) H0pe \citep{2023TNSAN..96....1F,2024ApJ...961..171F}, which was triply imaged by the galaxy cluster PLCK\,G165.7$+$67.0 (hereafter \p) is exceptional in many respects.
+This system offers a rare opportunity to measure the Hubble constant ($H_0$) jointly using the standard candle nature of Type Ia SNe and the time delays between the multiple images \citep{2025ApJ...979...13P}.
+The host galaxy of SN H0pe appears as a highly magnified giant arc, providing unique insights into the properties of Type Ia SN hosts at redshift $\gtrsim 2$.